Funding, payments and learner fees – DQ1-2

 Qualifications delivered part-time

-A programme for a qualification of less than 0.3 EFTS is classified as part-time regardless of the number of weeks over which it is delivered.
-A part-time qualification is not eligible for learner access to the Student Allowance Scheme.
+A programme for a qualification of less than 0.3 EFTS is classified as part-time, regardless of the number of weeks over which it is delivered.
+A part-time qualification is not eligible for the Student Allowance Scheme.

-For a DQ1-2 funded part-time programme leading to the award of a qualification, we will only approve access to the Student Loan Schemes if the programme meets one of the following criteria:
+A DQ1-2 funded part-time programme leading to the award of a qualification will only be approved for access to the Student Loan Schemes if it meets one of the following criteria:

 • it runs for 32 weeks or more and has an EFTS value of at least 0.3 EFTS, or

-• it runs for fewer than 32 weeks with an EFTS value of between 0.25 and 0.3 EFTS.
+• runs for fewer than 32 weeks but has an EFTS value of between 0.25 and 0.3 EFTS.

 Micro-credentials

-Micro-credentials are not eligible for the Student Allowance and Student Loan Schemes access.
+Micro-credentials are not eligible for either the Student Allowance or Student Loan Schemes.

 Loan entry threshold

 The LET is determined by matching a range of gross weeks to a range of EFTS values.
-A gross week is the total length of enrolment in a programme of study, including holiday weeks.
+The calculation of gross weeks is the total length of enrolment in a programme of study, including holiday weeks.

 The table below shows this relationship.
-Qualifications of less than 0.3 EFTS may still be eligible for learner access to the Student Allowance and Student Loan Schemes.
+It shows that qualifications of less than 0.3 EFTS could still be eligible for learner access to the Student Allowance and Student Loan Schemes.

 Length of enrolment